iterative/dvc.org/static/docs/user-guide/install/fedora.md

-# Installation on Arch Linux
+# Installation on Fedora and CentOS

 ## Install with pip